SAP/spartacus-docs/_pages/dev/features/product-multi-dimensional.md

 ## OCC Optimization for Multiple Categories

 By default, Spartacus optimizes the multi-dimensional configuration for up to three categories.
-If you require more categories, you can extend the configuration by modifying the `variantMatrix` to include additional optimized elements.
+If you require more categories, you can ensure that your configuration remains optimized to handle the additional categories by modifying the `variantMatrix` to include additional optimized elements.

 The following is an example of the `customOccProductMultiDimensionalSelectorConfig` setup in `ProductMultiDimensionalSelectorFeatureModule`, optimized for up to four categories: